 Things to think about when starting a photography business are:

 What are the photography business opportunities?

 For many amateur photographers, running a professional photography business would be a dream come true.
 But now it can be a reality.
 The photography industry offers many opportunities for keen amateurs who want to make a living from it.
 If you're thinking of becoming a professional photographer, this is what you need to know to succeed.

 Photography is often a business for one-man-bands.
 According to Skillset, the sector skills council for creative industries, almost 50% of the companies involved in the photographic industry are sole-traders or freelancers.

 There are several different types of photography, but wedding photography is the most high-profile money-maker at the moment, as summer is the wedding season.
-The glamour and excitement of the Royal Wedding in April 2011 is likely to trigger a spate of engagements up and down the country, which can be only be good news for wedding photographers.
+However, bear in mind that the job of snapping a wedding takes considerable expertise.

-Wedding photography is generally recognised by most photographers as being a highly-skilled job – not only in terms of taking photographs, but handling all sorts of people at a potentially emotional time.
+Wedding photography is generally recognised by most photographers as being a highly-skilled job, not only in terms of taking photographs, but handling all sorts of people at a potentially emotional time.
 And wedding photography tends to be seasonal too.
 May to September is the busiest time – accounting for 80-90% of the work – with the rest of the year being relatively quiet.